 FLIP 2 is designed for students who would like to study a second world language at the introductory level.
 Two semester hours of additional, ungraded credit will be awarded for each FLIP 2 course completed with a B- or better in the first four courses of a world language sequence for a maximum of eight semester hours.
 Students may also choose to study another world language at the introductory level but no more than eight hours of FLIP credit is ever awarded.

 - you have completed the fourth level World Languages component of the CLAS Core General Education Program

 Before signing up for FLIP credit, please review the following policies:

-- In order to be eligible for FLIP 1, you must not have previously earned college credit in that language.
+- In order to be eligible for the first instance of FLIP 1, you must not have previously earned college credit for a fourth-semester level course or higher in that language.
 Instead, you may use FLIP 2 to study a new language.

-- FLIP 1 and FLIP 2 may be combined, but no more than 8 semester hours of FLIP credit is ever awarded.
+- FLIP 1 and FLIP 2 may be combined, but no more than eight semester hours of FLIP credit is ever awarded.

 - If you drop a FLIP course after the second week of the semester, you will no longer be eligible for FLIP credit in that language.